tapok26/stop-russia-it/README.md

 ### Add star and/or fork repository will help to spread faster and push companies to close access!
 ### Pin in your profile.

+# FAQ
+### If I am living in Russia/Belarus, but I do not support this war, what should I do?
+Go to anti-war meetings and demonstrations, donate money to Ukrainian army or charity organizations.
+Remember that this war continues due to your silent approval!

 # Glory to Ukraine!
 Glory to heroes!